 Sec.
-147-A. Interim restrictions. - Prior to the effective date of laws enacted by the 100th legislature no person shall erect or maintain in the rural area within 660 feet of the nearest right of way boundary line of any portion of the interstate system, including ramps and interchange areas, any advertising sign or advertising structures or devices of any kind.
-As used in this section "advertising signs or advertising structures or devices" shall mean any outdoor sign, display, device, figure, painting, drawing, message, placard, poster, bill-board, or other thing which is designed, intended, or used to advertise or inform, traffic on the main-travelled way, including ramps and interchange areas of the interstate system.
+147-A. Restrictions on interstate system.-No person shall erect or maintain within 660 feet of the nearest right-of-way boundary line of any portion of the interstate system, including ramps and interchange areas, any advertising sign or advertising structures or devices of any kind.
+As used in this section "advertising signs or advertising structures or devices" shall mean any outdoor sign, display, device, figure, painting, drawing, message, placard, poster, billboard, or other thing which is designed, intended, or used to advertise or inform, traffic on the main-travelled way, including ramps and interchange areas of the interstate system.